 Tai Chi is a Chinese system of slow and graceful movement that improves health and wellbeing.
 Studies show that practicing Tai Chi reduces stress and anxiety, improves balance, sharpens the connection between mind and body, and alleviates or prevents a number of medical conditions.

 At the Westchester Tai Chi Center, we have developed classes that will help you to meet your personal goals, whatever your age and fitness level.
-All classes are held on the beautiful campus of the Burke Rehabilitation Hospital in White Plains, New York.
+All in-person classes are held on the beautiful campus of the Burke Rehabilitation Hospital in White Plains, New York.

 We believe that Tai Chi is for everyone, which is why we offer a free trial class, written support materials, and unlimited access to training videos that will help you to practice at home.